teach-afp/www/input/lecture10.md

   - `undefined` values;
   - infinite values

-* It is infeasible to prove properties about every Haskell program using equational reasoning
+* It is not feasible to prove properties about every Haskell program using equational reasoning

 * Other proof methods